tumelo-maja/delicate-care/README.md

 ### User stories

+1) Accessible and User-Friendly Navigation (Must-have)
+Story:
-1) Story: As a visitor (general), I want a user-friendly website with a clear and intuitive navigation so I can find specific information about care services.
+As a visitor (general), I want a user-friendly website with a clear and intuitive navigation so I can find specific information about care services.

 Acceptance Criteria:
 The website layout and navigation are intuitive making it easier for visitors to find important information on the site